House of Nesle

-The House of Nesle is a feudal family that spawned a long line of Counts of Soissons and eventually merged with the House of Clermont (see Counts of Clermont-en-Beauvaisis).
+The House of Nesle was a feudal family that spawned a long line of Counts of Soissons and eventually merged with the House of Clermont (see Counts of Clermont-en-Beauvaisis).
 Nesle is a commune in northern France near Saint-Quentin, Aisne.

 The founder of the House of Nesle is Yves de Nesle (d. after 1076) of unknown parentage.
 Yves had two children by an unknown wife: